 The department develops effective communicators who not only are skilled in using communication technologies but also understand that socially responsible communication is an interaction among people that requires both skill and sensitivity.
 Students also learn how to evaluate the effectiveness of messages produced by others.

-Students majoring in communication can select from eight concentrations of study:
+Students majoring in communication can select from three concentrations of study: